abilandz/PH8124/Lecture_5/Lecture_5.md

   some code when all commands above failed fi
 ```
-In practice, you frequently need to check only the exit status of a command, and do not need to see any output stream when executing that command.
+In practice, you frequently need to check only the exit status of a command and do not need to see any output stream when executing that command.
 That can be achieved with:
 ```bash
 if someCommand &>/dev/null; then
 ```